purplesyringa/site/blog/division-is-hard-but-it-does-not-have-to-be/index.md

 ---
-title: Division is hard, but it does not have to be
+title: Division is hard, but it doesn't have to be
 time: August 24, 2024
 intro: |
     dasdasdas.